jpiccirillo/jpiccirillo.github.io/bulletproof.md

   }
 }
 ```
-This way you avoid flooding your code with `process.env.MY_RANDOM_VAR` instructions, and by having the autocompletion you don’t have to know how to name the env var.
+This way you avoid flooding your code with `process.env.MY_RANDOM_VAR` instructions, and by having the autocompletion, you don’t have to know how to name the env var.

 [_Visit the example repository_](https://github.com/santiq/bulletproof-nodejs)

 ## Loaders 🏗️<a name="loaders"></a>
-I took this pattern from [W3Tech microframework](https://www.npmjs.com/package/microframework-w3tec) but without depending upon their package.
+I took this pattern from [W3Tech microframework](https://www.npmjs.com/package/microframework-w3tec), but without depending upon their package.

 The idea is that you split the startup process of your node.js service into testable modules.